SouravInsights/callstack-rn-book/docs/rn-anti-patterns.md

 - Not using System Tracing (can't identify which thread is bottleneck)
 - Profiling animations in DEV mode (DEV mode performance is misleading; disable DEV mode for animation benchmarking)
 - Measuring memory without Graphics segment (Java, Native, Graphics segments all contribute to total memory; Graphics memory reflects UI thread rendering buffers)
+- Using Chrome Remote Debugger for performance profiling (executes in V8, not JSC/Hermes, misleading metrics)

 ## List Patterns
 - Using `ScrollView + View.map()` for lists (renders all items, no virtualization, memory grows linearly)